tomalrussell/nismod_teaching_kit/docs/lecture_15/Lecture_15.3.md

 example, only 19% of countries with coastal ecosystems refer to them for mitigation in their NDC [@Seddon2019].

-# Contributing to the Paris Agreement through synergising NbS for adaptation and mitigation
+## Contributing to the Paris Agreement through synergising NbS for adaptation and mitigation

-﻿NbS have potential to contribute to both climate mitigation and adaptation objectives simultaneously, and at relatively low-cost, while delivering multiple additional benefits for people and nature [@Seddon2020].
+NbS have potential to contribute to both climate mitigation and adaptation objectives simultaneously, and at relatively low-cost, while delivering multiple additional benefits for people and nature [@Seddon2020].